 Eyelid surgery is a serious cosmetic procedure, so it’s important to review everything about it before deciding to go ahead.
 Below are the most important things to know about eyelid surgery.

-A blepharoplasty can involve the upper or lower eyelids or both:
+A blepharoplasty can involve the upper and lower eyelids or both:

-- Upper eyelids: For those who have excess skin over the eyes that make them look older.
+• Upper eyelid surgery: For those who have excess fat over the eyes that make them look older.

-- Lower eyelids: For patients who have puffy, droopy bags under the eyes that make you old tired all the time.
+• Lower eyelid surgery: For patients who have puffy, droopy bags under the eyes that make you old tired all the time.

-Your plastic surgeon will check your eyes and upper face and recommend either or both of the procedures.
+Your board certified plastic surgeon will check your eyes and upper face and recommend either upper and lower eyelid procedures.

 It’s important to understand that everyone’s eyes are different, so no two upper eyelid surgeries are the same.
+Many patients wonder if they qualify for eyelid surgery.
 Your plastic surgeon will customize your blepharoplasty according to your goals and eye features to obtain the best results.

 Doing this surgery successfully means the surgeon needs to understand what the ‘ideal eye’ looks like while considering gender and ethnic differences.
 Your surgeon also must understand eyelid function and architecture.
-So, it’s crucial to choose a plastic surgeon with high skill and experience in this procedure.
+So, it’s crucial to choose a plastic surgeon with a medical history and high skill and experience in this procedure.

-Upper or lower eyelid surgery, depending on the complexity, can be done in the office or operating room.
+Upper and lower eyelids surgery, depending on the complexity, can be done in the office or operating room.
 It’s typically done with mild sedation or local anesthetics.

-Before the upper eyelid procedure, your plastic surgeon will mark your eyelid crease and outline and measure the skin to be cut away.
+Before the upper eyelid procedure, your plastic surgeon will mark your eyelid crease and outline and measure the skin to then remove excess fat to be cut away.
 After giving you a local anesthetic, he will cut with a fine scalpel and electrocautery to carefully remove the extra skin.

-He will remove enough skin to provide a natural and youthful appearance, but not too much could lead to the eyelid closing.
+He will remove enough skin to provide a natural and youthful appearance, remove excess but not too much could lead to the eyelid closing.

 With the lower eyelids, your surgeon will make small incisions to take out or reposition fat to make a more natural contour under the eyelids.
 Sagging skin may be removed, and/or the lower eyelid muscles may be tightened.